 - Be conscious of your hands.
 Keep them away from your face and eyes to avoid spreading germs.

 - Get the flu vaccine in early fall.
+Stay up to date on COVID-19 vaccines.

 - Have an Asthma Action Plan in place.
 Know what to do in case of a flare-up.